jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (b) a copy of the health assessor's report; and
   (c) copies of any affidavits accompanying the application; and (d) a notice setting out the offender's rights and the procedures relating to the application.
-(2) A Judge of a sentencing court, or a Registrar, Justice, or Community Magistrate, may issue a summons to an offender in respect of whom an application under section 107F is made; and, in that case, sections 24 and 25 of the Summary Proceedings Act 1957 apply with all necessary modifications.
+(2) A Judge of a sentencing court, or a Registrar, Justice, or Community Magistrate, may issue a summons to an offender in respect of whom an application under section 107F is made; and, in that case, rules in relation to service made under the Criminal Procedure Act 2011 apply with all necessary modifications.
-(3) A Judge of a sentencing court may issue a warrant for the arrest of the offender if the Judge is of the opinion that a warrant is necessary to compel the attendance of the offender; and, in that case, sections 22 and 23 of the Summary Proceedings Act 1957 and section 316 of the Crimes Act 1961 apply with all necessary modifications.
+(3) A Judge of a sentencing court may issue a warrant for the arrest of the offender if the Judge is of the opinion that a warrant is necessary to compel the attendance of the offender; and, in that case, sections 162 and 163 of the Criminal Procedure Act 2011 and section 316 of the Crimes Act 1961 apply with all necessary modifications.
 (4) An offender who is the subject of an application for an extended supervision order must be present at the hearing of the application and may be represented by counsel.
 (5) During the hearing, the sentencing court may adjourn the hearing and,— (a) if the offender was brought to court under section 65(3) of the Corrections Act 2004, section 65 of that Act applies; or